mirzaghaderi/rtpcr/README.md

 residuals <- resid(res3$perGene[["Target"]]$lm)
 ```

 # Mean of technical replicates
-Calculating the mean of technical replicates and getting an output table appropriate for subsequent ANOVA analysis can be done using the `meanTech` function.
-For this, the input data set should follow the column arrangement of the following example data.
-Grouping columns must be specified under the `groups` argument of the `meanTech` function.
+Calculating the mean of technical replicates and generating an output table suitable for subsequent ANOVA analysis can be accomplished using the `meanTech` function.
+The input dataset must follow the column structure illustrated in the example data below.
+Columns used for grouping should be explicitly specified via the `groups` argument of the `meanTech` function.

 ```{r eval= T}
 # See example input data frame: